-Figure 1: Architecture Diagram of the DDoS HTTP Attack Detection System techniques, MADM integration, performance evaluation measures, and analysis and interpretation procedures are all included in this.
+Figure 1: Architecture Diagram of the DDoS HTTP Attack Detection System

+Our detection system's architecture consists of multiple parts that operate in unison to gather, prepare, examine, and identify DDoS HTTP attacks in cloud environments.
+Data preprocessing activities including cleaning and normalization, feature extraction strategies, covariance matrix computing techniques, MADM integration, performance evaluation measures, and analysis and interpretation procedures are all included in figure 1.
 Examples of data gathering tools are Wireshark and NetFlow.
 Every part is essential to our detection system's overall performance, which guarantees precise and dependable DDoS attack detection.